NethServer/nethserver-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_UserProfile.rst

 User Profile
 ==============

-Name
+Full name
-    It is the user's name, for example "John".
+    It is the user's name and last name, for example "John Snow".

-Surname
-    The user's last name, for example "Smith".

 External email address
     User email address from an external mail provider.